 However, several stakeholders including AHRI, Burnham, Raypak, Lochinvar and Weil-McLain, suggested that DOE's proposed water temperatures would impact ratings, and presented test results that showed a range of effects on thermal efficiency from a decrease of up to 1.4-percent to an increase of up to 1.8-percent.
 (AHRI, No. 46 at p.
 3; Burnham, No. 40 at p.
 4; Raypak, No. 47 at p.
 4; Lochinvar, No. 43 at p.
 7; Weil-McLain, No. 41 at p.
 4, 8, 10) AHRI stated that the current water temperature conditions specified in BTS-2000 and maintained in ANSI/ AHRI Standard 1500-2015 should be retained without change.
 (AHRI, No. 46 at p.
 3) AHRI further stated that the aggregate effect on ratings is irrelevant to a commercial packaged boiler model that just complies with the standard and whose rating is lowered by the proposed test procedure.
 (AHRI, No. 46 at p.
 3) Burnham suggested that the proposed water temperatures would trigger manufacturers to recertify and could result in non-compliance for some models, while Crown Boiler and Raypak suggested that all manufacturers would need to retest all models.
+(Burnham, No.

-(Burnham, No. 40 at p.
+40 at p.
 4, 5; Crown Boiler, Public Meeting Transcript, No. 34 at p.
 10; Raypak, No. 47 at p.
 4, 6) Lochinvar questioned why, if the amended test procedure is not expected to change ratings, manufacturers should be burdened with rerating their units.
 (Lochinvar, Public Meeting Transcript, No. 34 at p.
 49) NEEA suggested that DOE create a crosswalk to convert old test data to new test data as a way of reducing testing burden.
 (NEEA, Public Meeting Transcript, No. 34 at p.
-34) Burnham raised the concern that reducing the temperature rise would increase measurement error and therefore the thermal efficiency error by 2.5 times.
-(Burnham, No. 40 at p.5) DOE believes that Burnham arrived at the factor of 2.5 by dividing a 100 °F temperature rise by the proposed 40 °F temperature rise, and that Burnham is suggesting that the measurement error would increase in the same proportion as the decrease in temperature rise.
-DOE notes that such a scenario would only happen in those instances where recirculating loops are not currently used during testing, e.g., cast iron sectional commercial packaged boilers.
+34) Burnham raised the concern that reducing the temperature rise would increase measurement error and therefore the thermal efficiency error by 2.5 times.7 (Burnham, No. 40 at p.
+5).

 The Gas Associations suggested that DOE document specific differences in efficiency that result from the water temperature changes as compared to ratings produced by ANSI/AHRI Standard 1500-2015 so that manufacturers could evaluate the impacts the temperature changes would have on their specific models.
 (Gas Associations, No. 42 at p.
-2) The CA IOUs suggested that test data from Pacific Gas and Electric (PGE) showed changes in efficiency resulting from different inlet and outlet water temperatures, but that this testing was done according to a different test protocol and it remains unclear how the changes proposed in the NOPR will impact the efficiency of commercial packaged boilers on the market.
+2) The CA IOUs suggested that test data from Pacific Gas and Electric (PGE) showed changes in efficiency resulting from different inlet and outlet water temperatures, but that this testing was done according to a different test protocol and it remains unclear how the changes proposed in the March 2016 NOPR will impact the efficiency of commercial packaged boilers on the market.
 (CA IOUs, No. 48 at p.
-4)
+4) More specifically, DOE understands the testing conducted by the CA IOUs was conducted in accordance with the test methodology in ASHRAE Standard 155P (currently in draft form), which is not representative of or comparable to DOE's proposed method of test or the methodology being adopted today.
+The ASHRAE Standard 155P test procedure has many differences in methodology namely part loading and inlet water conditions as compared to the DOE methodology.
+Thus, DOE expects the results to be quite different and that data should not be considered as part of the comparison to the current Federal method and the methodology DOE proposed for an amended test procedure because it is not relevant.